Multi-Objective Optimization with Desirability and Morris-Mitchell Criterion: An Intensified Morris-Mitchell Criterion

-If a ``good point'' is added to a ``bad design'', the Morris-Mitchell value is reduced, so that the difference between the Morris-Mitchell value of the current design and the Morris-Mitchell value of the design with the added point is positive and should be maximized.
-This was illustrated in Figure~\ref{fig-mmphi-intens-plot-x-call}.
-Otherwise, if a ``bad point'' is added to a ``good design'', the Morris-Mitchell value is slightly increased, as illustrated in Figure~\ref{fig-mmphi-intens-plot-x-search-scaled1}.
+\begin{itemize} \tightlist \item If a ``good point'' (w.r.t. the design criterion) is added to a ``bad design'', the Morris-Mitchell value can be reduced, so that the difference between the $\Phi^{\ast}$ value of the current design and the $\Phi^{\ast}$ value of the design with the added point is positive and should be maximized.
+This was illustrated in Figure~\ref{fig-mmphi-intens-plot-x-call}. \item If a ``bad point'' (w.r.t. the design criterion) is added to a ``good design'', the $\Phi^{\ast}$ value can slightly increase, as illustrated in Figure~\ref{fig-mmphi-intens-plot-x-search-scaled1}. \end{itemize}